propelorm/Propel2/documentation/behaviors/validate.markdown

 Adding a custom validation constraint to your project is very easy and it can be considered a two-step process:

 1. Write your custom constraint: please refer to [this document](http://symfony.com/doc/current/cookbook/validation/custom_constraint.html) and see the example below.
-2. Set up Propel to work with it: symply adjust your autoload class or function, to correctly map `Propel\Runtime\Validator\Constraints` namespace to the directory in which your constraint scripts reside.
+2. Set up Propel to work with it: simply adjust your autoload class or function, to correctly map `Propel\Runtime\Validator\Constraints` namespace to the directory in which your constraint scripts reside.

 >**Tip**<br /> Propel expects to find custom constraints under `Propel\Runtime\Validator\Constraints` namespace.